 A 2018 survey on cannabis industry employee engagement found that of the 180 participants, nearly three-quarters of all respondents were either very (38%) or somewhat satisfied (36%) with their current employment.
 The survey also found that working for a purpose-driven company for 43.65% of respondents was “very important.”
 A further 38.67% said it was somewhat important.

 It’s easy to understand some of the purpose-driven appeal of the marijuana industry.
 For instance, working in medical cannabis can be a way for exhausted healthcare professionals to still use their training in a way that helps people in their community.
-For dispensary workers who genuinely believe in the therapeutic benefits of cannabis (medical or recreational), then a retail job in the industry can be personally rewarding.
+For dispensary workers who genuinely believe in the therapeutic benefits of cannabis (medical or recreational), a retail job in the industry can be personally rewarding.

 The social justice protests of 2020 also highlighted for many people the inequalities of the criminal justice system in America, including when it comes to the War on Drugs.
 Helping make the cannabis industry more diverse and inclusive can be a source of purpose, especially for founders or employees from disenfranchised communities that bore the brunt of the War on Drugs.